LRC-devops/lrc-site-repo/README.md

         <td>&times; Session canceled DATE<br>Computer Science</td> //add the &times; elements, specify the cancellation and date, add a <br> to break the line, then leave the title of the session.
       -->
       This process should be the same for inPerson and zoom sessions.

-USING VSCODE TO MAKE CHANGES

----

-    Begin inside of GitHub desktop.
-You will use the tabs at the top to fetch the most updated version of the code.
-Click "Fetch Origin" to update the code in your local environment.
-    Next, you will create a new branch to make your edits.
-Use the tab next to "fetch Origin" to do so.
-Click on "Current Branch", then click on the button on the upper-right side of the popup window that says "New Branch".
-      Title the new branch with the name of the update(s) you are making.
-Ex.
-        If you are updating Question Session schedules, title the branch something like ag-qs-sched-update You will use a description later to explain your edits more in-depth.
-    Once you have created a new branch, you are ready to make changes to the code!
-Click the button on the main window that says "open in Visual Studio Code".
-    Make your edits.
-    Once you are done editing the code, return to GitHub desktop.
-    Use the window in the lower left-hand corner to create a message attached to your update.
-Title the message, and describe the changes you made.
-    Use the blue button below that message window to commit the changes.
-    Next, the tab at the top which previously read "fetch origin" new says something like "publish branch".
-Click this button to finalize the edits.
-Once you have published the branch, I can review our edits and okay the changes to be added to the master branch origin.